-There exist test ‘concepts’ which, while seemingly simple, have a tendency to melt my brain.
+There exist test ‘concepts’ which, while seemingly simple, have a tendency to confuse.

 - Black Box/White Box Testing